ArEnSc/arensc.github.io/_posts/2020-05-18-Inheritance-is-bad-stop-using-it.md

 Note: I didn't cover the specfics of having a public variable and how that would also add to the complexity.

+Note On Example
+Also If we were to change remove A and change the Hello(), in the examples they are functions that are used in the children and don't do anything so to change then isn't a huge issue, but the point is statically those changes must be made